 "Gardening for bumblebees is similar to gardening for other bees and pollinators," said Steve Buchmann, an adjunct professor in Entomology and Ecology and Evolutionary Biology at the University of Arizona who specializes in insect/plant interactions and who has researched bees extensively.
 To entice bumblebees to visit your garden, "plant mints, Salvia, Monarda, plants in the sunflower family and clovers," he advised.

 The Xerces Society has published an excellent resource to help gardeners across the country know which bumblebee species are active in their areas and what to plant to attract them.
-“Conserving Bumble Bees” includes two regional appendixes that feature line drawings of bumblebees common in each of four major regions of the country and a list of plants native to a wider list of regions that will attract these colorful bees.
+"Conserving Bumble Bees" includes several regional appendixes that feature line drawings of bumblebees common in each of major regions of the country and a list of plants native to those areas that will attract these colorful bees.

 The drawings in the guide are of the females of each species.
-That’s because females are more likely than males to be seen visiting flowers.
-The species guide is not comprehensive.
-Some bumblebee species have varieties with different coloration — but it's an excellent primer.
+That's because females are more likely than males to be seen visiting flowers.
+The species guide isn't comprehensive — some bumblebee species have varieties with different coloration — but it's an excellent primer.

 The Xerces Society is conducting a citizen science project called Bumble Bee Watch to find rare bumblebees that are imperiled or in population decline.
-If you would like to participate and believe you have seen any of the imperiled species featured in Xerces' guides, join the watch or contact Xerces.
-(It would also be helpful to send them a photograph for verification purposes.
+If you'd like to participate and believe you have seen any of the imperiled species featured in Xerces' guides, join the watch or contact Xerces.
+(It would also be helpful to send them a photograph for verification purposes as the project explains.)

-A second appendix features an expanded list of regions and includes plants that bumblebees like to visit.
-It features native plants in a variety of colors that are highly attractive to bumblebees and bloom throughout the bees’ entire flight season.
+One appendix of the Xerces bumblebee guide features an expanded list of regions and includes plants that bumblebees like to visit.
+It features native plants in a variety of colors that are highly attractive to bumblebees and bloom throughout the bees' entire flight season.
 The list also includes flowering shrubs and small trees that could be used in any planting plan.
-Flowering trees and shrubs can be fantastic early season resources for bumblebees and are often the only plants flowering in early spring.
+Flowering trees and shrubs can be fantastic early-season resources for bumblebees and are often the only plants flowering in early spring.

 Accompanying the native plant lists is a short list of garden plants that are available nationwide.
 Xerces recommends heirloom varieties or those that are not highly ornate.